cetz-package/cetz/canvas.typ

   let bounding-box(pts, init: none) = {
     let bounds = init
     for (i, pt) in pts.enumerate() {
-      // check if point has control points if type(pt.first()) == "array" {
+      // check if point has control points, only use the point itself not the control points if type(pt.first()) == "array" {
         pt = pt.first()
       }